DHTMLX/docs-suite/docs/form/api/slider/slider_focus_method.md

 @signature: focus(extra?: boolean): void;

 @params:
-`extra: boolean` - optional, *true* to select the second thumb; *false* for the first one; *false* by default
+`extra: boolean` - optional, if a Slider control is in the range mode, *true* will set focus to the second thumb

 @example:
+// sets focus to the thumb;
-form.getItem("slider").focus(); //sets focus to the first thumb
+// if the range mode is activated, sets focus to the first thumb form.getItem("slider").focus();

-form.getItem("slider").focus(true); //sets focus to the second thumb
+// sets focus to the second thumb if the range mode is activated form.getItem("slider").focus(true);
 @examplestop:

-You can specify the thumb for focusing when a range mode of the Slider control is activated.

 @changelog: added in v7.2